 In recent years, the Ecuadorian government has invested a lot of money in developing and encouraging the use of bicycles as a major form of ecological transport.
 Bike paths have been established in many of the most populous areas of the country, including Quito.
 To promote cycling, regular events are held where certain roads are open only to non-motorised transport.

 Be aware that biking can be dangerous in areas without dedicated bike paths.
 Car drivers often do not obey rules of the road, and roads can be covered in debris.

 Depending on where people live, cars are not always needed – it may be that workplaces and amenities are within walking distance from one’s home.

 That said, due to safety concerns, walking is not always the best way to get around in Ecuador.
 If expats must travel by foot, they should walk with caution and pay attention to their surroundings.
 Be extremely careful when walking alone at night, and always secure belongings – preferably put them somewhere they can’t be seen.
 Muggings and pickpocketing are common in large cities, especially if one stands out from the local population.

-There are many opportunities for hiking and walking trails around Ecuador, but when exploring, always follow designated routes and take necessary precautions and enough water.
+There are also many opportunities for hiking and walking trails can be found all around Ecuador.
+That said, when exploring, always follow designated routes and take necessary precautions and enough water.